phossa2/config/README.md

   ];
   ```

-  You may reset the reference start and ending matching pattern,
+  You may reset the reference start and ending matching pattern as follows,

   ```php
   // now reference is something like '%{system.tmpdir}%'
   $config->setReferencePattern('%{', '}%');
   ```

-- <a name="array"></a>ArrayAccess and dot notation
+- <a name="array"></a>ArrayAccess and DOT notation

   `Config` class implements `ArrayAccess` interface.
 So config values can be
   accessed just like an array.